-The Air Quality Strategy (Defra, 2007) published by the Department for Environment, Food, and Rural Affairs (Defra) and Devolved Administrations, provides the policy framework for air quality management and assessment in the UK.
+The air quality strategy (Defra, 2007) published by the Department for Environment, Food, and Rural Affairs (Defra) and Devolved Administrations, provides the policy framework for air quality management and assessment in the UK.
 It provides air quality standards and objectives for key air pollutants, which are designed to protect human health and the environment.
 It also sets out how the different sectors: industry, transport and local government, can contribute to achieving the air quality objectives.
 Local authorities are seen to play a particularly important role.
-The strategy describes the LAQM regime that has been established, whereby every authority has to carry out regular reviews and assessments of air quality in its area to identify whether the objectives have been, or will be, achieved at relevant locations, by the applicable date.
-If this is not the case, the authority must declare an AQMA, and prepare an action plan which identifies appropriate measures that will be introduced in pursuit of the objectives.
+The strategy describes the local air quality management regime that has been established, whereby every authority has to carry out regular reviews and assessments of air quality in its area to identify whether the objectives have been, or will be, achieved at relevant locations, by the applicable date.
+If this is not the case, the authority must declare an air quality management area, and prepare an action plan which identifies appropriate measures that will be introduced in pursuit of the objectives.